-On July 31 - August 4, 2017, NIST will host the Single Photon Workshop 2017, which will be held at the University of Colorado in Boulder, Colorado (USA).
-SPW2017 is the eighth installment in a series of international workshops on single-photon generation and detection technology and applications.
+On July 31 - August 4, 2017, NIST hosted the Single Photon Workshop 2017, at the University of Colorado in Boulder, Colorado (USA).
+SPW2017 was the eighth installment in a series of international workshops on single-photon generation and detection technology and applications.
 Cutting-edge single-photon technologies are vital to many applications such as quantum cryptography, quantum information processing, quantum imaging, quantum metrology, astrophysics, nuclear physics and biology.

-SPW 2017 is intended to bring together a broad range of scientists, engineers and newcomers in the field of single-photon generation and detection for fundamental science and applications.
-Researchers from universities, industry, and government will present their latest developments in single-photon devices and methods with a view toward improved performance and new application areas.
-It will be an exciting opportunity for those interested in single-photon technologies to learn about the state-of-the-art and to foster continuing partnerships with others seeking to advance the capabilities of such technologies.
-One day of the workshop will be devoted to lab-tours on the campus of NIST.
+SPW 2017 was intended to bring together a broad range of scientists, engineers and newcomers in the field of single-photon generation and detection for fundamental science and applications.
+Researchers from universities, industry, and government presented their latest developments in single-photon devices and methods with a view toward improved performance and new application areas.
+It was an exciting opportunity for those interested in single-photon technologies to learn about the state-of-the-art and to foster continuing partnerships with others seeking to advance the capabilities of such technologies.
+One day of the workshop was devoted to lab-tours on the campus of NIST.